cysouw/diathesis/text/c01_introduction.md

 Among all the diatheses that are distinguished in this survey there are many that only occur in very specific situations or might otherwise be considered to be exceptions or incidental instances.
 However, there are also very many diatheses that are highly frequent and can be used with very many different verbs.
 Those major diatheses, that are of central importance to the grammatical structure of German, will be summarised in this chapter.
 Such a summary would normally be presented at the end of a book, but because of the often long-winding data-driven details of the subsequent descriptive chapters I decided to present this summary here at the end of the introductory deliberations.
 Take it as a quick appetiser of things to come, with ample links to the actual discussion in later chapters.

-To reiterate the basic premise of this book: in the subsequent chapters [-@sec:case] to [-@sec:zuminfinitive] I aim to present a complete list of all coherent, and thus monoclausal, sentence structures in German (cf. [@sec:intro-coherence] on defining monoclausality).
-All in all, there are 250+ separate sub-subsections that describe (often minor) variations of monoclausal sentence structures in those chapters.
-This diversity is condensed into 80+ major sentence structures as summarised in this chapter.
-Of those, about 60 are diatheses (i.e. alternations with role-remapping), while about 20 are sentence structures without any change in role marking.
+To reiterate the basic premise of this book: in the subsequent chapters [-@sec:case] to [-@sec:zuminfinitive] I aim to present a complete list of all coherent, and thus monoclausal, clause structures in German (cf. [@sec:intro-coherence] on defining monoclausality).
+All in all, there are 250+ separate sub-subsections that describe (often minor) variations of monoclausal structures in those chapters.
+This diversity is condensed into 80+ major clause structures as summarised in this chapter.
+Of those, about 60 are diatheses (i.e. clause alternations with role-remapping), while about 20 are clause alternations without any change in role marking.
 All these counts should be taken with some leeway, because a lot depends on individual decisions about splitting or lumping structures into groups (e.g. how many *lassen + sich + infinitive* constructions are counted separately).

 Besides a basic summary I also propose German names for all 80+ major monoclausal sentence structures.
 Using suitable names is a central aspect of (scientific) communication.
 In grammar, names are like instruments that allow us to abstract away from individual details and manipulate classes of utterances that show a specific abstract structure.
 However, naming is hard and can also lead to miscommunication.
 When re-using available terminology, the terms are easily recognised and remembered, but they carry the weight of history.
 Even when detailed definitions are given (as I have tried to do throughout this book), unintended interpretations of previous usage inevitably seep through.
 In contrast, inventing new names introduces more precision, but the downside are often cumbersome terms that are difficult to remember.

 In naming diatheses in this book I have tried to strike a balance between precise naming and good readability.
 For the English names in the detailed discussions in the coming chapters, I have decided in favour or precision.
 Each phenomenon is newly named with often long descriptive and unique names.
 In contrast, for the German names in this chapter I try to reuse available terminology as much as possible.
 When necessary, I propose new names that attempt to evoke a functional description like *Reziprokativ* or *Erlebnispassiv*.
 However, the semantic characterisation of the diatheses thus described is often only preliminarily analysed here, so it might become necessary to rename diatheses in the future once more detailed investigations have been performed.
 In some cases I simply have not been able to find a suitable semantic characterisation.
 For those diatheses I have resorted to using formal characteristics in the name, always written as separate words, like *Reflexiv Erlebnispassiv*

 In this chapter, the diatheses are organised in sections according to the macro-role remapping patterns as introduced in [@sec:intro-naming].
 The different diatheses in each section are thus functionally highly similar, but they are structurally different.
 Inversely, there are various diatheses that structurally highly similar, but are nonetheless repeated in separate sections under different names.
 This is necessary because the superficially identical diathesis can have rather different structural repercussions depending on the verb to which it is applied.
 This happens for examples with the *sein + Partizip* or the *lassen + sich + Infinitiv* constructions.

+Four primary kinds of clauses:

+- Basic clause: *Basissatz* (more precise would be *Grundlegender Teilsatz*, but that sounds needlesly cumbersome.)
+- Derived clause: *Übersatz/Epithese* (*Erweiterter Teilsatz*, clause alternation without diathesis, *Aspekt, Aktionsart, Modalität, Reflexiv*, etc.) Note that 'epithesis' might be used as an alternative to 'epenthesis' to indicate the addition of a sound to the end of the word.
+This usage seems to be rare though.
+- Diathesis: *Wechselsatz/Diathese* (*Umgestellter Teilsatz*)
+- Subordinate clause: *Nebensatz* (alternatively *Untergeordneter Teilsatz*)

 ## Verbative diatheses ~~[SBJ › Ø]~~